-History

-Dr. Brian Pavlac, Chairperson
+History Dr. Brian Pavlac, Chairperson

-The study of history, an analysis of past human activities, seeks to prepare the student to understand the present and to influence the future.
+The study of history, an analysis of past human activities, prepares students to understand the present and to influence the future.
 Citizens are bombarded daily with images, information, opinion, and interpretation about the origins and nature of contemporary problems.
-It takes a special kind of knowledge and analytical ability to respond to these stimuli intelligently.
-History is not concerned with the past for its own sake, but seeks to develop these skills of analysis and problem solving that can be widely used in the student's personal and professional life.
-The student of history does not concentrate on names and dates, battles and treaties, for the data is not an end in itself.
-It is used instead to better understand the forces which have shaped our world, address contemporary problems in a tested way, and as a means of developing the ability to communicate effectively in speech and writing.
+An intelligent response requires a special kind of knowledge and analytical ability.
+Our history program trains students better to understand the forces which have shaped our world, to address current problems in a tested way, and to communicate effectively in speech and writing.

-The history curriculum seeks a balance between breadth and depth to serve the interests of the students who use the major as preparation for a variety of careers in law, business, government or education.
-The major program is built upon the broad exposure provided by the Core Curriculum with its overview of American, Western and 20th Century problems.
-We offer a nucleus of courses concentrating around the three divisions traditional in the discipline.
-There is a sequence of American history courses organized on a thematic basis, courses in European history organized chronologically, and area courses which introduce the student to the unique features and experience of several non-Western societies.
-An additional special topics course exists for specific historical subjects, experiential learning such as internships, and independent study and research.
+The history curriculum balances breadth and depth to serve students who are preparing for a variety of careers in law, business, government or education.
+The major program builds upon the broad exposure provided by the Core Curriculum with its overview of American, Western and 20th Century problems.
+Then, we offer a variety of courses around the three divisions of America, Europe, and the unique features and experience of several non-Western societies.
+We also encourage study abroad, experiential learning (such as internships), and independent study and research.
 Whatever the subject matter, all courses aim at developing analytical skills, techniques of research, and effective communication.